wardencam360/wardencam_manual/faq.rst

 FAQ
 ===

-What is the minimum Hardware requirement?
+What is the minimum hardware requirement?
 ++++++++++++++++++++++++++++++++++++++++
+| iOS: iOS7 and above.  iPhone4 or later
-| Android: 1GHz CPU + 512MB RAM, OS 2.3+
+| Android: 1GHz CPU + 512MB RAM, OS 2.3+.
-| iOS: iOS7 and above
+|     Known compatible Androids: Nexus 3+, Galaxy S2+, OnePlus.
+Most HTC, Motorola moto, Sony, and LG.

-How to start monitoring?
+How do I start monitoring?
 ++++++++++++++++++++++++
+| Install the app on two devices(Android and/or iOS).
+| Sign in with the same google account on both devices.
-| You just need to install the app on two devices.
-Then sign in with a google account.
-Select "Cam" to use the device as a camera.
-Select "View" to receive video and audio live streaming.
-Motion detection recording and 24/7 recording can be achieved once you link your Dropbox account.
+| Select "Camera" to use the device as a camera (ie. Place this device around your home).
+| Select "Viewer" to receive video and audio live streaming (ie. your daily phone).
+| Motion detection recording and 24/7 recording can be achieved once you link your Dropbox account.
 | Watch the `demo video`_
 .. _demo video: https://www.youtube.com/watch?v=UObAA8vslXU

 Failed to sign in?
 ++++++++++++++++++
-| If you failed to sign in with an existing account, make sure the username and p/w are correct and the account is not protected by google 2-step verificaition.
+| If you failed to sign in with an existing account, make sure the username and password are correct and the account is not protected by google 2-step verification.
-| If using a public network, make sure "secure port" option is used.
+| If using a public network, make sure the settings "secure port" option is used.
 | You may also create a new google account dedicated for surveillance use.

 How to start recording?